Skip to main content

 This VPC deploys:

-• A Service Network Endpoint to consume third-party resources exposed through the Service Network.
+• A Service Network Endpoint connected to the SN Inbound to consume third-party resources.

 #